Amartya-Roy/Causal-Foundation-Model-Baseline/README.md

 ## Quickstart

 To run inference using our pretrained models, please modify the data and model paths in `src/inference.sh`, specify the appropriate config file, and run:
 ```
 ./src/inference.sh
 ```
 When benchmarking runtimes, it is assumed that `batch_size=1`.
 If you do not need runtimes, you may increase `batch_size` for faster completion.

+`DATA_FILE` can now point directly to a raw observational CSV (one row per sample, one column per variable).
+The script will convert it into the manifest format expected by SEA, writing the intermediate `.npy` tensors under `${SAVE_PATH}/converted_csv/`.
+Existing manifest CSVs continue to work without modification.

 To train your own SEA, please modify the data and model paths in `src/train.sh`, specify the appropriate config file, change the wandb